Johnwambua020/Pizza-Inn/README.md

-# Pizza INN CAFE
+# PIZZA INN CAFE

 ## Author
 - John Wambua

 ## Description
-- A web application wgere customers can order different sizes of pizza with one or more toppings
+- A web application were customers can order different sizes of pizza with one or more toppings

 ## Installation/set up
 1. Open up your terminal (CTRL ALT T)